"Osiris's coming was announced by Three Wise Men: the three stars Mintaka, Anilam, and

 scientific theories have been put forth concerning this purported phenomenon that turn out to be all for naught,

 because this theme reveals itself to be an old mythical motif.
+This fact is demonstrated using ancient primary

 "In actuality, many ancient gods, kings and heroes were